-For this, open Settings app of Windows 10.
+For this, open Settings app.
 The quickest way to open this app is using the hotkey/shortcut key ‘Windows key + I’.
 After opening the app, click on the Accounts section.

-Under Accounts section, you will see Your Info on the right part.
+Under the Accounts section, you will see Your Info on the right part.
 There you can easily check if you’re logged in with an administrator account or not.

 If the account is not an Administrator, you can log out from that account and log in with another account and repeat the same steps.

 First of all, open PowerShell using the Search box.
 Just type powershell and press the Enter key.

 When PowerShell window is opened, enter and execute the following command:

 net localgroup administrators